 Baby, it’s cold out there!

-Although hummingbirds are able to go into a state of torpor when it gets really cold, lowering their body temperature and metabolic rate so that it takes less energy to keep warm, they are still vulnerable to the elements.
+Although adult hummingbirds are able to go into a state of torpor when it gets really cold, lowering their body temperature and metabolic rate so that it takes less energy to keep warm, they are still vulnerable to the elements, and young are even more so.
 Providing nectar could make the difference between life and death for these adorable flying jewels.

-TIP: Use a ratio of 1 part granulated sugar (preferably organic) to 4 parts water (do not increase the sugar content—doing so could cause birds to dehydrate, possibly leading to death).
+TIP: Use a ratio of 1 part granulated sugar to 4 parts water (do not decrease the water content more than to 3 parts—doing so could cause birds to dehydrate, possibly leading to death).
 Always keep feeders clean (but never use bleach) and change nectar every 4-5 days, more often when the weather warms or if the feeder is in direct sunlight.

 To leave a comment, please click on blog’s title